toni5rovic/torlak-accent-prediction/README.md

 - lexical: more influenced by Turkish and Greek, usage of words that are considered archaic in standard Serbian
 - morphology: less complex inflection system - instrumental case merges with genitive case, locative and genitive merge with nominative
 - syntax: loss of infinitive,
-- phonology: lack of phoneme /x/, syllabic /l/, appeareance of schwa /ə/, accent position and quality
+- phonology: lack of phoneme /x/, syllabic /l/, appeareance of schwa /ə/, different accent position and quality

 In the general population, there is a trend to consider this dialect a lesser form of Serbian, with attached stereotypes of it being used by rural, uneducated and old people.
 Nowadays, young speakers from the area abandon Torlak features and adopt the standard ones instead.
 This makes Torlak dialect an endangered one.